polycsclub/theBox/README.md

 ### Changes to Original Plan
 * change from recognizing cats to people, as I don't have a cat
-* change from lighting an LED to making a sound, as I can't find an LED and it's 3AM
+* ~~change from lighting an LED to making a sound, as I can't find an LED and it's 3AM~~ bought LEDs

 ## Usage
 1. Install Dependencies with `install-requirements.sh`